Dan-Viner/LinuxWS/Distributions/Arch/README.md

 		nmcli d wifi rescan
 		nmcli d wifi list
-		nmcli d wifi connect <NETWORK> password <PASSWORD>.
+		nmcli d wifi connect <NETWORK> password <PASSWORD>. you can also use the `nmtui` command as an easy GUI alternative.
 * _timedatectl_: verify your system is using the UTC and not the local time zone using:

 		timedatectl status (system clock should be syncronized). if not, use

 		timedatectl set-ntp true

+**Note:** I don't understand why some things are done only on the live media in the installlation process and not on the actual system (for example the whole `timedatectl set-ntp true`).

 `TODO` - add a keyboard layout.

 `TODO` - add fonts.